Implementation

 Add to Apple Wallet Button

-Use PKAddPassButton class to create an Add to Apple Wallet button. iOS SDK provides a control with the correct appearance.
+Create an Add to Apple Wallet button using the PKAddPassButton class.
+The iOS SDK provides the correct appearance.

 let addPassButton = PKAddPassButton(addPassButtonStyle: PKAddPassButtonStyle.black)